Norton vs AVG: which antivirus is better?

 Is Norton better than AVG?

 Yes, Norton antivirus is better than AVG.
-This antivirus software offers reliable security, includes more features in the package, and is cheaper than AVG.
+This antivirus software offers reliable security, includes more features in its package, and is cheaper than AVG.
 However, AVG is also a solid option for device security.

 How many users does AVG have?